FireEndymion235/Dog-Head-OS/README.en.md

 #### Open source notes

-1. Change the file suffix to.ppt to edit it
+1. Edit this file by changing the suffix to.ppt (you should only make changes to the open source version)
 2. Must be noted © Xiaoqing & blue block, all rights reserved
-3. External distribution must be approved by Xiaoqing and Xiaoqing Doghead OS development team
+3. External distribution must be approved by Xiaoqing and DogHead OS Development Team
 4. XiaoQing greatly yy FanBook official BBS invite url: https://fanbook.mobi/NMNGMFG8

-#### One More Thing...
+### One More Thing...
 A completely new system written in C...... is currently under consideration If you are willing (volunteer), you can come and join us!
 Stay tuned!